 Releasing information during investigations and prosecutions

-The NSW Environment Protection Authority (EPA) will not comment on compliance and regulatory investigations into alleged unlawful conduct, unless it is considered to be in the public interest to do so.
+We will not comment on compliance and regulatory investigations into alleged unlawful conduct, unless it is considered to be in the public interest to do so.
 This is because of the potential detrimental effect that public commentary can have on the integrity of an investigation, the preservation of evidence and the reputation of the parties under investigation.

 Several factors are taken into account when considering whether a statement about an investigation is in the public interest and outweighs the possible detrimental effect of public commentary on the integrity of the investigation.
-These include whether
+These include whether:

 - information about an investigation is already in the public domain